paulrobertlloyd/paulrobertlloyd-v3/source/_projects/unicef_uk.markdown

 ## Translating UNICEF's Brand Guidelines to the Web
 We placed considerable attention on ensuring the performance of the site didn't suffer at the cost of excessive design.
 UNICEF's brand guidelines helped in this respect, with the identifiable logo, cyan brand colour and emotive photography combining to create a strong identity.

-{% figure u-extend %}
+{% figure class:"u-bleed" %}
 {% picture /projects/unicef_uk/palette.svg alt="Palette and fonts" %}
 {% endfigure %}

 The brand guidelines suggested using Verdana for digital applications, but I opted to use the Roboto typeface instead.
 Close in appearance to UNICEF's brand font Univers, Roboto was specifically designed for Android, so we knew it would render well on mobile screens.
 Its condensed nature also allowed for more comfortable line lengths on narrower screens.

 ## Navigation
-{% figure u-pull-right "Navigation appears in a slide-out menu" %}
+{% figure caption:"Navigation appears in a slide-out menu" class:"u-pull-right" %}
 <object height="100%" width="100%"  data="{{ site.url }}/images/projects/unicef_uk/mobile_menu.svg" type="image/svg+xml"></object>
 {% endfigure %}